LibEMG/libemg/docs/source/documentation/data/data_doc.md

 | ![alt text](all_channels.gif)  | ![alt text](multi_channel.gif)   |
 <center> <p> Table 1: Raw Data from the <b>OnlineDataHandler</b></p> </center>

 One of the major complications in interfacing with EMG devices is that they are all unique.
 The thing that they all share in common, however, is that they sample EMG at a specific frequency.
-To handle these differences, we have decided to abstract the device out of the toolkit, and create a middle layer level for processing data from any device instead.
+To handle these differences, we have decided to abstract the device out of the library, and create a middle layer level for processing data from any device instead.
 In this architecture - exemplified in Figure 1 - the online data handler reads data from a UDP port.
 Once data is read, it is passed through the system and is processed equivalently for any hardware.

 <div>
     <img src="https://github.com/eeddy/unb_emg_toolbox/blob/main/docs/source/documentation/data/all_channels.gif?raw=true" width="48%" display="inline-block" float="left"/>